Blog

 Retail Media: US, UK and Europe ecosystem, market size and definitions

-Retail media is on the radars of anyone in the ad space as the “third big wave” of advertising.
+Retail media is on the radar of anyone in the ad space as the “third big wave” of advertising.
 As a relatively new niche, retail media’s terminology and principles still lack a common understanding.
 Local and global organizations are working toward creating a common language around retail media and retail media networks and standardizing the terminology, measurement, and understanding of the ecosystem.

-Here is Verve’s take on the “What, Why and How” of retail media in the US and Europe.
+Here is Verve’s take on the “what, why, and how” of retail media in the US and Europe.

 What is retail media and/or a retail media network (RMN)?